saitalilyas/Miage-C3P/Groups/G09/Report-week07.md

-# Rapport Hebdomadaire Semaine 7 de Salas Merzouk
+# Rapport Hebdomadaire Semaine 7

+# - Salas Merzouk

 Cette semaine, j'ai poursuivi mon travail sur mon kata (remove NIL checks).
 Mon objectif était de traiter le défi suivant : "Something similar happens when a pieces wants to move outside of the board, can you find it and fix it?"